adammaj1/2D-color-gradient-or-Procedural-texture/README.md

 ![](./images/delphi.gif "description")

-Old ( but still interesting) Pascal ( Delphi)  program Rainbow for windows ( but can also be run on Linux using wine)
+Old ( but still interesting) Pascal ( Borland Delphi 7.0 personal edition )  program Rainbow for windows ( but can also be run on Linux using wine)

 old www address: fraktal.republika.pl/tecza.html